 Carlsbad Caverns National Park Visitor Center

-Ranger-guided tours
+Ranger-guided Tours

-Self-guided tours
+Self-guided Tours

-This fee is in addition to your park entrance fee and is non-refundable.
+It reserves your time slot and allows the park to control maximum capacity.
+The fee is in addition to your park entrance fee and is non-refundable.

 You have two options for the self-guided tour: